fac28/roots/README.md

 #### What roles did your team take on?
 Our development team consisted of the following roles:

-1. **Product Manager:** Responsible for defining the product vision, prioritizing features, and ensuring that the app meets user needs.

-2. **UI/UX Designer:** Designed the user interface, ensuring a seamless and visually appealing user experience.
+1. **UI/UX Designer:** Designed the user interface, ensuring a seamless and visually appealing user experience.

-3. **Front-End Developer:** Implemented the user interface and user interactions.

-4. **Back-End Developer:** Developed the server-side logic, database, and APIs to support the app's functionality.
+2. **Scrum Facilitator:** Took the lead with organisation and keeping everyone motivated and on track.

-5. **QA Tester:** Conducted testing and quality assurance to identify and resolve bugs and issues.
+3. **QA Tester:** Conducted testing and quality assurance to identify and resolve bugs and issues.

-6. **Content Writer:** Compiled and curated the plant care information and gardening tips.
+4. **DevOps:** Deployed the site.

 #### Did these roles help your team work effectively?
 Yes, having clearly defined roles and responsibilities helped our team work effectively.
 It ensured that each team member had a specific focus, reducing overlap and miscommunication.
 Collaboration between roles, such as the product manager and UI/UX designer, was crucial to aligning the product's design with user needs and priorities.